 Synvisc knee injections, also known as Hylan G-F 20, are one of the most common types of joint lubricant injections used for the treatment of knee arthritis.

-Synvisc Injections tend to be given when other forms of treatment like medication and arthritis exercises are no longer working adequately.
+Synvisc knee injections tend to be given when other forms of treatment like medication and arthritis exercises are no longer working adequately.

-Usually, a single injection is given once a week for 3 weeks, usually on days 1, 8 and 15.
-A further course of knee injections can be given after 6 months.
+Usually a single synvisc injection is given once a week for three weeks, usually on days 1, 8 and 15, as this has been shown to be the most effective.
+A further course of knee injections can be given after six months.

 Synvisc knee injections should only be carried out by qualified doctor.